siddhesh0045/QuizApp/README.md

 - JWT authentication with HttpOnly cookies ensures secure sessions.
 - Correct answers are stored in DB but never exposed in question fetch.
 - Frontend shows **one question at a time** with "Next" / "Previous" navigation.
-- "Submit" button sends all answers at once for scoring.
+- "next" button at last question sends all answers at once for scoring.
 - Challenge friend and feedback submission are additional features.

 ---